 Why a Bachelor's Degree?

-Graduates are able to move immediately into the Master of Science in Nursing (MSN) program the semester following graduation if they meet all MSN requirements.
+Eligible graduates may be able to move immediately into the Master of Science in Nursing (MSN) program.

 How to Get Started: